How will I be able to sell a lot of records if nobody's buying music anymore?

 PRODUCE A REAL KILLER ALBUM AND PEOPLE WILL BUY IT LIKE CRAZY.

-That’s what this manual is all about.
-You’ll learn why certain kinds of people buy music, why certain records sell well while others fail, and you’ll learn how to write insanely great songs, how to produce a killer album that will really matter, and how to promote your work all on your own.
+And this is what this manual is all about.
+You’ll learn why certain kinds of people buy music, why certain records sell well while others don’t, and you’ll learn how to write insanely great songs, how to produce a killer album that will really matter, and how to promote your work all on your own.